Particular/MassTransitShowcaseDemo/README.md

 docker compose -f docker-compose-base.yml -f compose-rabbitmq.yml --env-file rabbit.env --profile infrastructure up -d
 ```

-After opening the solutions (from Visual Studio or Rider), choose one of the run profiles that matches the transport configured previously:
+After opening the solution (from Visual Studio or Rider), choose one of the run profiles that matches the transport configured previously:

 - `RabbitMQ`
 - `Azure Service Bus`